taccarlo/OOP_Exercise_Super_Mario/README.md

 ### ConsecutivelyJumpOn<Monster type>
 Effects:
 Point increment based on "Scoring system", based on the monster type.
-If points > 1000 Life count +1 and points-=1000 (from "Example A").
+If points > 1000 Life count +1 and points-=1000 (as shown in "Example A").
-With the previous behaviour that means the score is never higher than initial value + 999.
+This behavior ensures that the score is never higher than the initial value + 999.
-Basing on R3 if we have previous action "ConsecutivelyJumpOn" we increment life by one assuming that other actions are actions that make Mario touching the ground.
+Basing on R3 if we have previous action "ConsecutivelyJumpOn" we increment the life count by one, assuming other actions involve Mario touching the ground.

 ### Invincible<Monster type>
 Life count: -1
-If Life count reach 0 end the game
+If Life count reaches 0 the game ends

 ### FireballOn<Monster type>
 Effects: 5 points